tc39/proposal-measure/README.md

 ### Examples

-Let's construct a Measurement, query its properties, and render it.
+Let's construct an Amount, query its properties, and render it.
 First, we'll work with a bare number (no unit):

 ```js
 let a = new Amount("123.456");